chriswhunter89/SmartPensionChallenge/README.md

 - Call `rspec` command to run all tests.

 The following three tests have been scripted:
-1. Test to chech parse method has converted data into correct format for querying.
+1. Test to check parse method has converted data into correct hash format for querying.
 2. Test to run #page_views method against sample logfile and get expected output.
 3. Test to run #unique_page_views method against sample logfile and get expected output.

 ## Features & Functions

-- When the script is ran using the process above, program will print list of all web pages along with their page visit count and unique page visit count.
+- When the script is ran using the process above, program will parse the data within the logfile and print list of all web pages along with their page view count and unique page view count.

 ### LogData: